 What’s an Air Conditioning Dry Charge?

 The answer to this question hinges on a number of things.
-The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Current R-410A systems have many benefits to Calgary homeowners that Dry Charge units do not.
 A sample of the benefits include:

-• Increased energy efficiency for reduced cost of comfort
+- Improved energy efficiency for reduced cost of comfort

-• Leading technology to lower humidity
+- Modern technology to reduce humidity

-• Current production refrigerant solutions ensuring longer life and extended availability of refrigerant
+- Current production refrigerant solutions allowing longer life and extended availability of refrigerant

-• Quieter operation for a more peaceful indoor environment
+- Quieter operation for a more peaceful indoor environment

-• Matched coil solutions for improved reliability and guaranteed cooling and heating performance
+- Matched coil solutions for increased reliability and guaranteed cooling and heating performance

-Absolutely.
+Definitely.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.

 What about the warranty?